mssjo/form-utils/README.md

 the long `a*b*(...)*z` makes all lines unnecessarily crowded, but removing either `a,b,(...),z` or `F` from the bracket would make them appear on each line in the long expressions.
-The only other solution is to restructure your expressions manually, or bite the bullet and read them as-is.
+The only other solution is to restructure your expressions manually, do some clumsy and limited tricks with the `dum_` function, or bite the bullet and read the expressions as-is.

 This problem is resolved in a rather hacky way by including multibrackets.
 After making `multibracket` and putting things in the relevant include paths,